quixio/quix-cli/docs/Reference/ide.md

 === "Pipeline Broker"

-    To use a local debug broker, you can easily set one up by running `quix broker up`.
+    To use a local debug broker, you can easily set one up by running [`quix pipeline broker up`](./pipeline/broker/up.md).
 This will start a local broker instance that listens on `localhost:19092`.
 This setting is enabled by default.
 If you need to change it, use `quix context broker local`.

 === "Quix Cloud Broker"